-- a. a device that creates a vacuum

-- b. closed-loop COTS pneumatic (gas) shocks

-- c. air-filled (pneumatic) wheels

-- d. pneumatic devices not used as part of a pneumatic system (i.e. used in a way that does not allow them to contain pressurized air)

-R78.
-If pneumatic COMPONENTS are used, the following items are required as part of the pneumatic circuit and must be used in accordance with this section, as illustrated in Figure 9-14.

-- A. One (1) FIRST Robotics Competition legal compressor (per R79) - B. Pressure relief valve (per R77-B) connected via legal rigid fittings (e.g. brass, nylon, etc.) - C. Nason pressure switch, P/N SM-2B-115R/443 - At least one pressure vent plug - E. Stored pressure gauge (upstream from Primary Regulator, must show psi or kPa) - F. Working pressure gauge (downstream from Primary Regulator, must show psi or kPa) - G. Working pressure regulator
+- a. a device that creates a vacuum, - b. closed-loop COTS pneumatic (gas) shocks, - c. air-filled (pneumatic) wheels, and - d. pneumatic devices not used as part of a pneumatic system (i.e. used in a way that does not allow them to contain pressurized air) - R805 \If using pneumatics, these parts are required.
+If pneumatic COMPONENTS are used, the following items are required as part of the pneumatic circuit and must be used in accordance with this section, as illustrated in Figure 9-17. - A. 1 FIRST Robotics Competition legal compressor (per R806), - B. a pressure relief valve (per R804-B) connected and calibrated (per R811), - C. a Nason pressure switch (P/N SM-2B-115R/443) or REV Robotics Analog Pressure Sensor (P/N REV-11-1107) connected and wired per R812, - D. at least 1 pressure vent plug plumbed (per R813),

+- E. stored pressure gauge and working pressure gauge (per R810), and - F. 1 primary working pressure regulator (per R808).

-Figure 9-14 Pneumatic circuitry
+Figure 9-17 Pneumatic circuitry

-R79.
-Throughout an event, compressed air on the ROBOT must be provided by its one onboard compressor only.
+R806 \Compressed air from ROBOT compressor only.
+Throughout an event, compressed air on the ROBOT must be provided by its 1 onboard compressor only.
 Compressor specifications must not exceed nominal 1.1 cfm (~519 cm3/s) flow rate @ 12VDC at any pressure.

-A ROBOT'S compressor may be substituted by another compressor, but a ROBOT may only have one designated compressor at a time, and all compressed air on the ROBOT must be sourced from a single compressor.
+A ROBOT'S compressor may be substituted by another compressor, but a ROBOT may only have 1 designated compressor at a time, and all compressed air on the ROBOT must be sourced from a single compressor.

-Note: Viair C-series compressors, which have a max working pressure of 120 PSI, are rated for intermittent pressures greater than 125 PSI and therefore meet the requirements of R75.
+Note: Viair C-series compressors, which have a max working pressure of 120 PSI, are rated for intermittent pressures greater than 125 PSI and therefore meet the requirements of this rule.

-- R80.
+- \Air storage pressure limit.
 Stored air pressure on the ROBOT must be no greater than 120 psi (~827 kPa).
-No stored air pressure intended for the ROBOT may be located off-board the ROBOT. - R81.
+No stored air pressure intended for the ROBOT may be located off-board the ROBOT. - R808 \Working air pressure limit.
 Working air pressure (air pressure used to actuate devices) on the ROBOT must be no greater than 60 psi (~413 kPa) and must be provided through a single primary adjustable, relieving, pressure regulator.

-Examples of acceptable valves include: Norgren regulator P/N: R07-100-RNEA or Monnier P/N: 101-3002-1.
+Examples of acceptable valves include Norgren regulator P/N R07-100-RNEA and Monnier P/N 101-3002-1.

-R82.
+\Limited devices at high pressure.
 Only the compressor, relief valve, pressure switch, pressure vent plug, pressure gauge, storage tanks, tubing, pressure transducers, filters, and connecting fittings may be in the high-pressure pneumatic circuit upstream from the regulator.